shiftkey/talks/DDDMelb/git-fundamentals.md

  * [new branch]      master -> master
 ```

-This is definitely intimidating to see if you're not familiar with it, but
+> **Editor's Note**
-here's a TL;DR: of what's happening here:
+> Here's a TL;DR of what's happening here:
+>

- - Git worked out that it needed to send some objects to the remote repository -
+> - Git worked out that it needed to send some objects to the remote repository -
-   because they don't exist there
+>   because they don't exist there
- - these objects are compressed and sent to the remote repository
+> - these objects are compressed and sent to the remote repository
- - once those objects are created on the remote repository, the references on
+> - once those objects are created on the remote repository, the references on
-   the remote repository can be updated
+>   the remote repository can be updated
- - because it didn't exist, Git also created the `master` branch on the remote
+> - because it didn't exist, Git also created the `master` branch on the remote
-   repository
+>   repository

 A quick note about branches now we're pushing and pulling:

  - branch names can be different between repositories - it just means some
-   command gymnastics to manage this.
+   gymnastics to configure your repo.
 I generally avoid this, and recommend
    beginners don't fight this convention.
  - when you push a change to a branch, Git will confirm the push is safe to do.
    If it's not safe, it will spit out an error about how things need to be